AlexeyRaga/esvstools/README.md

-esvstools
+EventStore tools for Visual Studio
 =========

-EventStore tools for Visual Studio

 **To build**
 ________